BushraMI/Houses-Analysis-G14/README.md

 For the dataset represented:
 #### 1. Univariate Analysis
+We conducted univariate analysis to understand the distribution and characteristics of individual variables.

 #### 2. Multivariate regression analysis
+We conducted univariate analysis to understand the distribution and characteristics of individual variables.

 <img src="image.jpeg" align="right" width="350px" height="250px" alt="Method" />